Pragmatic B2B SaaS Design: The Listing Page

 Filter area

-the filter area can be positioned in specific parts of the page (e.g. if there are different categories or tabs), but it is important to make it clear what they apply to
+Filters can be positioned in specific parts of the page (e.g., within different tabs), but it must be clear what they apply to

 When not to use it ❌